ErikGartner/docker-deeplearning/docker-matlab/README.md

 ## Detailed content

-- The Matlab installed from the tar.
+- A prepacked matlab in a .tar file must be supplied as the `MATLAB_TAR` argument.

 ## Build